ziad696/laravelVueTodolist/README.md

 # Todolist (Laravel + Vue.Js)

 A to do list app using Laravel as an API backend and Vue.Js as frontend framework.
-This project show my skill about CRUD (Create, Read, Update, Delete) and how I build Restfull API.
+This project show my skill about CRUD (Create, Read, Update, Delete) and how I build Restful API.

 ![](header.png)